Why invest in a property in Portimão, Portugal?

-The weather is reliably mild almost all-year-round, reaching highs of 27 degrees during the hottest month of July, with daily hours of sunshine hitting 11 per day.
-The average low temperatures during the coldest winter months are 10 degrees, and daily hours of sunshine fall to four per day.
+The weather is reliably mild almost all year round, reaching highs of 27 degrees during the hottest month of July, with daily hours of sunshine hitting 11 per day.
+The average low temperatures during the coldest winter months are ten degrees, and daily hours of sunshine fall to four per day.

 Sea temperatures in the Algarve are among the warmest in Portugal, reaching 22 degrees during summer, which encourages a variety of different water sports activities throughout the region, including kite-surfing and sailing.